 When you get some options and you have to choose the best one, how do you decide which one to choose?
 This in particular very challenging when your options are unique in contrast to each other and if the criteria based on which you have to take your decisions are subjective.
-Primarily we can take the help of the Decision Matrix, but for getting accurate results the Paired Comparison Analysis was introduced.
+Primarily we can take the help of the Decision Matrix, but for getting accurate results introduce the Paired Comparison Analysis.

 WHAT’S IN IT

-This tool helps you compare ideas in pairs.
+So, This tool helps you compare ideas in pairs.
 You have to compare one idea with the other and evaluate which of the 2 is better.
-That is why it is called a Paired comparison.
+Hence, it is a Paired comparison.

 Paired Comparison, also known as Pairwise comparison has its uses in many fields like the scientific study of preferences, attitude, and voting system, etc.